cph-cachet/carp.sensing-flutter/carp_mobile_sensing/README.md

 <key>NSMotionUsageDescription</key>
 <string>Collecting step count.</string>
 ```

+For notification to work in background mode, you need to configure your iOS app to be [set up for background actions](https://pub.dev/packages/awesome_notifications#-extra-ios-setup-for-background-actions).

 > **NOTE:** Other CAMS sampling packages require additional permissions in the `manifest.xml` or `Info.plist` files.
 > See the documentation for each package.